 Total suspended solids (TSS).
-The pollutant parameter total filterable suspended solids.
+The insoluble solid matter suspended in water that is separable by filtration.

 Total toxic organics (TTO).
 The summation of all quantifiable values greater than 0.01 mg/L for the toxic organics in JEGS Table 9.4.